-So, as we practice a passage, if we accurately perceive our execution and if our memory is keen, we can size up our work and respond fittingly.
+So, as we practice a passage, if we accurately perceive our execution, and if our memory is keen, we can size up our work and respond fittingly.

 Self-recording and Self-perception

-It enables us to capture the music we create, and then, like painters, stand back and gauge our execution from any angle.
+It enables us to capture the music we create, and then, like painters, stand back and evaluate our execution from any angle.

-These devices are relatively pocket-sized, come with excellent built-in mics (far better than the mics on phones), and allow for easy data storage and handling.
+These devices are relatively pocket-sized, come with excellent built-in mics – far superior to the mics on phones, tablets and computers – and they allow for easy data storage and handling.

-Links to recorders and reviews on Amazon:
+Links to Recorders and Reviews:

-- Zoom H4n PRO.
+- Zoom H4n Pro.
 Outstanding sound quality & features – a musician favorite!